dsrvlabs/vatz/README.md

 ## 1. About VATZ ##

-> VATZ is a tool for building, analyzing, and managing block chain Node infrastructure safely and efficiently.
+> VATZ is a tool for building, analyzing, and managing blockchain Node infrastructure safely and efficiently.
 You can set up VATZ to manage existing or new blockchain nodes and integrate with popular services PagerDuty, Discord, and more as well as custom in-house solutions.

 The key features of VATZ are: